-This latkes recipe is as healthy as latkes can get.
-Flourless and gluten free, these crispy, delicious latkes are cooked in avocado oil.
+This latkes recipe is as healthy as they can get.
+Flourless and gluten-free, these crispy, delicious latkes are cooked in avocado oil.
 Happy Hanukkah!

-A simple latkes recipe for latkes that are flourless, gluten free, and fried in healthy avocado oil, a flavorless oil, very suitable for high-heat frying.
+A simple latkes recipe for potato pancakes that are flourless, gluten-free, and fried in healthy avocado oil, a flavorless oil, very suitable for high-heat frying.

 How do you make potato latkes?

 If you own a food processor, this latkes recipe is actually very easy.
 You shred onion and potatoes in your food processor; Drain them well; Mix with eggs and spices, then drop spoonfuls of the mixture into hot oil and fry until very crispy.

 It depends.
 If you don’t need to be on a very low carb diet, I think that a small serving can be part of a healthy meal.
 This is especially true if you don’t add any flour, and if you cook the latkes in avocado oil.

 I do enjoy a few latkes every year during the holiday of Hanukkah.
 Crispy on the outside, tender on the inside, and very flavorful, they are just too good to give up!

 How do you make the BEST potato pancakes?